 They also don’t have as much access to experts who can monitor and log attacks.

-A report by insurance provider Hiscox estimated that UK small businesses are targeted with 65,000 cyber-attacks per day.
-And that over 4,500 of these attacks are successful.
+A report by Hiscox in 2018 estimated that UK small businesses were targeted with 65,000 cyber-attacks per day.
+And that over 4,500 of those attacks were successful.

-This means that a small business is successfully breached every 19 seconds.
+This means that a small business was successfully breached every 19 seconds.

 How much do data breaches cost small businesses?

 What does being breached actually mean for a small business?
-To start, it costs them about £25,700 in clean-up costs.
+Hiscox found it costs them about £25,700 in clean-up costs, on average.
 This includes restoring systems, paying ransoms, replacing hardware, and investing in better security after they’ve been breached.

 The second big hurdle they have to face is less measurable.
 Business interruption, damage to their reputation, difficulty getting customers in the future.
 These problems are far more likely to lead to a small business closing after a data breach.

-With this in mind, it’s easy to see how a small business could struggle to keep its doors open.
+With challenges like these in mind, it’s easy to see how a small business could struggle to keep its doors open.
+Especially if they were faced with a particularly damaging data breach.

 What are the different kinds of data breaches?